Top 10 Lesser Known Tax Deductions for Small Businesses

 Entertainment

-You can deduct 50% of your unreimbursed entertainment expenses as long as they’re not considered lavish or extravagant in the specific circumstances, and you’re not trying to simultaneously claim the same meal or event as a travel expense.
+You can deduct 50% of your unreimbursed entertainment expenses as long as they’re not considered lavish or extravagant in the specific circumstances, and you’re not trying to simultaneously claim the same meal or event as a travel expense for business travel tips.
 Entertainment expenses also must be directly related to business following the guidelines set forth by the IRS.
 The IRS says that “Entertainment includes any activity generally considered to provide entertainment, amusement, or recreation, and includes meals provided to a customer or client.”

 Conventions